 - 1. The Board will cultivate a sense of group responsibility.
-The Board, not the employees, will be responsible for setting the direction of the organization. excellence in governing.
-The Board will be the initiator of policy, not merely a reactor to employee initiatives.
+The Board, not the employees, will be responsible for setting the direction of the organization.
 The Board may call on the experience of individual members to enhance the ability of the Board as a body, rather than to substitute the individual judgments for the Board's values. - 2.
 The Board will direct, control, and inspire the organization through the careful establishment of broad written policies reflecting the Board's values and perspectives.
 The Board's major policy focus will be on the intended long-term impacts outside the organization, not on the administrative or programmatic means of attaining those effects. - 3.
 The Board will enforce upon itself whatever discipline is needed to govern with excellence.
 Discipline will apply to matters such as attendance, preparation for meetings, policymaking principles, respect of roles, codes of conduct, and ensuring the continuance of governance capability. - 4.
-Continual Board development will include orientation of new Board members in-to the Board's governance process and periodic Board discussion of process improvement. - 5.
+Continual Board development will include orientation of new Board members to the Board's governance process and periodic Board discussion of process improvement. - 5.
 Board members will elevate and reinforce the District and the Board's presence in the community through involvement in community events, associations, and meetings.

 - 6. The Board will allow no individual Board member to hinder or be an excuse for not fulfilling its commitments. - 7.
 The Board will monitor and discuss the Board's process and performance.
-Self-monitoring will include a comparison of Board activity and discipline adherence to policies in the governance process and Board-CEO/General Manager linkage categories.
+Self-monitoring will include a comparison of Board activity and adherence to policies in the governance process and Board-CEO/General Manager linkage categories.